sharetribe/sharetribe/README.md

     ```

 Congratulations!
-Sharetribe should now be up and running for development purposes.
+AVA ONE should now be up and running for development purposes.
 Open a browser and go to the server URL (e.g. http://lvh.me:3000 or http://lvh.me:5000).
 Fill in the form to create a new marketplace and admin user.
 You should be now able to access your marketplace and modify it from the admin area.

 ### Mailcatcher